whadafunk/dunster/README.md

 docker compose up -d
 ```

-This builds the image (first run takes a few minutes) and starts the API, worker, and Redis.
+Pulls the image and starts Redis, the API, and the worker.
 Open **http://localhost:8000** in your browser.

 ### 4. Useful commands